nipil/dedicated-server-availability-watcher/README.md

 ## OVH

-Inventory (i removed a bunch of line here where "..." are shown) :
+Inventory (I removed a bunch of line here where "..." are shown) :

     Known servers:
     1801sk12 (@fr,gra,rbx,sbg) N/A N/A